MTG/omar-rq/README.md

 We use [wandb](https://docs.wandb.ai/) for the experiment tracking.
 Make sure you are [registered](https://docs.wandb.ai/quickstart#2-log-in-to-wb) to log the experiment online.

+### Using wandb in the BSC cluster

+BSC nodes do not have internet access so wandb logs cannot be updated directly.
+To address this we will use our local machine as a proxy to log the experiments.

+To do this follow the following steps in your local machine:
+1. Install wandb `pip install wandb`
+2. Login to wandb `wandb login`
+3. Run the following command to sync the cluster logs to your local machine and sync them to wandb `rsync -a alonging1:/gpfs/scratch/upf97/wandb/logs/ .; wandb sync .`.
+Additionally, you can create a background process to keep the logs updated `watch -n 10 "rsync -a alonging1:/gpfs/scratch/upf97/wandb/logs/ .; wandb sync ."`.

 ## Prepare the data experiment